List of Baby Einstein videos

-Baby Einstein (The Baby Einstein Company) is a series of videos designed for infants.
-Founded by Julie Aigner-Clark in 1996 in her Atlanta home.
-Clark couldn't find a video to share with her first-born child, Aspen Clark.
+Baby Einstein (The Baby Einstein Company) is a series of videos designed for infants, founded by Julie Aigner-Clark.
 After successful sales in the first five years, Clark sold the company to The Walt Disney Company (Disney), also known as Buena Vista in 2001.
 After eleven years of producing videos, Disney sold the company to Kids II, Inc. in 2013.
 The franchise has since been rebranded under Kids II, which primarily focuses on toys and other infant products.

-Julie Aigner-Clark's videos
+Baby Einstein videos

-All videos were directed by Julie Aigner-Clark.
-Following the purchase of the company by Disney, each of the following videos were re-released sometime in 2004-2008, with some alterations.
+The first 10 videos, released from 1997-2002, were directed by Julie Aigner-Clark.
+Following the purchase of the company by Disney and when they originally made the videos after those, they were re-released sometime in 2003-2008, with some alterations.